-In Minnesota, the department of health funds Healthy Teeth.
-Healthy Baby., a program that promotes dental health among infants and toddlers through education to parents/caregivers and public health professionals.
+In Minnesota, the state legislature awarded funds for Healthy Teeth.
+Healthy Baby, a program that promotes dental health among infants and toddlers through education to parents/caregivers and public health professionals.
 The campaign is geared toward communities of color and recent immigrants.
 The campaign uses motivational interviewing techniques and educational and communications materials that are appropriate for non-English speaking parents and caregivers (MDH, 2018a).